Polysubstance dependence: Psychological

-A 1989 study conducted by Khantzian and Treece found that nearly 60% of their opioid-dependent sample met criteria for an Axis II diagnosis.
+A 1985 study conducted by Khantzian and Treece found that 65% of their opioid-dependent sample met criteria for a personality disorder diagnosis.
 In the same study, 93% of the sample had a comorbid disorder, implying that the comorbid disorder plays some role in the addiction.
 It has also been shown that depression and polysubstance dependence are often both present at the same time.
 If a person is genetically predisposed to be depressed then they are at a higher risk of having polysubstance dependence.

 Possibly the most widely accepted cause of addictions is the self-medication hypothesis, that views substance addiction as a form of coping with stress through negative reinforcement, by temporarily alleviating awareness of or concerns over the stressor.
 People who use substances learn that the effects of each type of substance works to relieve or better painful states.
 They use substances as a form of self-medication to deal with difficulties of self-esteem, relationships, and self-care.
 Individuals with substance use disorders often are overwhelmed with emotions and painful situations and turn to substances as a coping method.